-2010 RSU Awards.
-In March 2010 as part of our annual equity award process for both named executive officers and other management personnel, the Compensation Committee granted RSU awards that vest over time in four equal installments through 2014 to the following named executive officers: Mr. Tuchman, 300,000 RSUs; Mr. Barlett, 300,000 RSUs; Ms. Kline, 35,000 RSUs; and Mr. Troka, 25,000 RSUs.
-In determining the number of RSUs to grant to Messrs Tuchman and Barlett, the Compensation Committee considered the relatively low base salaries of Messrs.
-Tuchman and Barlett, their decisions to not participate in the Company's MIP and their contributions to our long-term growth.
-With regard to the other named executive officers, the Compensation Committee considered their relative contributions to our operating results in 2009.
-Upon his hire in March 2010, the Compensation Committee approved a new hire equity grant for Mr. Bellini of 50,000 RSUs that vest over time in four equal installments through 2014.
-During 2010, the Compensation Committee did not authorize the grant of any performance-based RSUs to our named executive officers.
+2011 RSU Awards.
+In March 2011, as part of our annual equity award process for both named executive officers and other management personnel, the Compensation Committee granted RSU awards that vest over time in four equal installments through 2015 to the following named executive officers: Mr. Jossi, 30,000 RSUs; Ms. Kline, 30,000 RSUs; and Mr. Troka, 15,000 RSUs.
+With regard to these RSU awards, the Compensation Committee considered their relative contributions to our operating results in 2010.
+Upon her hire in November 2011, the Compensation Committee approved a new hire equity grant for Ms. Paolillo of: (i) an award of 100,000 time-based RSUs that are scheduled to vest in three installments beginning on the second anniversary of the date of such grant; and (ii) an award of 100,000 performance-based RSUs scheduled to vest upon the achievement by the Company in the same calendar year of both a specified annual consolidated revenue target and a specified operating margin target on or before December 31, 2014 each measured at year end and as reflected in the Company's audited consolidated financial statements as filed with the SEC in our Annual Report on Form 10-K.

-Stock Options.
+2011 Stock Option Awards.
 Under our Equity Incentive Plans, stock options are authorized to be issued at the discretion of the Compensation Committee.
-During 2010, the Compensation Committee did not authorize the grant of any stock options to our named executive officers.
+Upon her hire in November 2011, the Compensation Committee approved a new hire equity grant for Ms. Paolillo of options to purchase 150,000 shares of our common stock scheduled to vest in four installments upon the achievement of specified stock price targets.
+During 2011, the Compensation Committee did not authorize the grant of any other stock option awards to our named executive officers.